strohne/datavana/epygraf/readme.md

 There are two ways to access Epigraf data:

-a) API: Used to access data and create jobs from outside the server
+a) API: Used to access data and create jobs from outside the server.
-b) Direct database access: Presumes you have a direct connection to the database server, e.g. in a development environment
+b) Direct database access: Presumes you have a direct connection to the database server, e.g. in a development environment.

 ## Database access